psalm/psalm-plugin-symfony/README.md

 ### Features

 - Detect `ContainerInterface::get()` result type.
 Works better if you [configure](#configuration) compiled container XML file.
+- Detect return type of console arguments (`InputInterface::getArgument()`) and options (`InputInterface::getOption()`).
+Enforces to use InputArgument and InputOption constants as a part of best practise.
 - Fixes `PossiblyInvalidArgument` for `Symfony\Component\HttpFoundation\Request::getContent`.
 The plugin calculates real return type by checking the given argument and marks return type as either string or resource.
 - Complains when `Container` is injected to a service.
 Use dependency-injection.